22 Best Argentina Travel Tips

 Do you need a visa for Argentina?

-However, the suspension of the reciprocity fee isn’t set on stone so here’s one of my Argentina travel tips for you: check the website of the Argentine consulate in your country to make sure you don’t need a visa for your trip to Argentina, just in case!
+However, the suspension of the reciprocity fee isn’t set in stone, so here’s one of my Argentina travel tips for you: check the website of the Argentine consulate in your country to make sure you don’t need a visa for your trip to Argentina, just in case!

 How to get to Argentina

 Traveling to Argentina isn’t exactly cheap.
 My advice is to look for flights on engines such as Skyscanner.
-If your travel dates are flexible, you can set up the search system so as to show you the cheapest months to travel, and within that month the cheapest dates.
-You can even set up price alerts so as soon as you see a deal that is within your price range, make sure to grab it.
+If your travel dates are flexible, you can set up a search system to show you the cheapest months to travel and, within that month, the cheapest dates.
+You can even set up price alerts, so as soon as you see a deal within your price range, make sure to grab it.

 Ezeiza (EZE) airport in Buenos Aires is the main international hub in Argentina.
-The airport is connected via direct flights to North America, the United Kingdom, most European countries (there are direct flights from Rome), South Africa and most countries in South America.
+The airport is connected via direct flights to North America, the United Kingdom, most European countries (there are direct flights from Rome), South Africa, and most South American countries.

-Make sure to read my post How To Get From Ezeiza Airport To Buenos Aires.
+Make sure to read my post How To Get From Ezeiza Airport To Buenos Aires to know everything to expect on this journey!

-The other two airports in Buenos Aires are Aeroparque Jorge Newbery (AEP), which is located in Palermo and mostly serves domestic flights and some international flights to Uruguay, Chile or Brazil, and El Palomar (EPA), which serves mostly budget airlines.
+The other two airports in Buenos Aires are Aeroparque Jorge Newbery (AEP), located in Palermo and mostly serving domestic flights and some international flights to Uruguay, Chile, or Brazil, and El Palomar (EPA), which mostly serves budget airlines.

 El Calafate Argentina

-The fines for omitting to do so aren’t high, but the Chilean authorities will take their time to measure every single item that can’t be carried into Chile to give you a proportionate fine, and this may slow down the entire border crossing process – and aggravate anybody traveling on the same bus.
+The fines for omitting to do so aren’t high, but the Chilean authorities will take their time to measure every single item that can’t be carried into Chile to give you a proportionate fine.
+This may slow down the entire border crossing process—and aggravate anybody traveling on the same bus.

 How to move around Argentina

-You can check out the schedule and the prices of flights and buses in Argentina on the Omio App here.
+You can check out the schedule and the prices of flights and buses in Argentina on the Omio App.
+It’s a really useful resource that’ll help you gather all the travel resources you need in Argentina.

 El Chalten

-I recommend using a comparison site to check out the prices of car rental in Argentina.
-My favorite one is Discover Cars – you can check it out here.
+I recommend using a comparison site to check out the prices of car rentals in Argentina.
+My favorite one is Discover Cars.
+I’ve used it in many countries in South America and have only had great experiences.

-Make sure to check out the rental conditions as some companies will restrict the mileage.
-Finally, remember that most rental cars in Argentina have manual transmission.
+Check out the rental conditions, as some companies restrict mileage.
+Finally, remember that most rental cars in Argentina have manual transmissions.

-Make sure to read my post A Guide To Renting A Car In Argentina.
+Make sure to read my post, A Guide To Renting A Car In Argentina, for all my expert advice based on my travels in Argentina.

 best way to get from Ezeiza to Buenos Aires